WHAT IS KRAV MAGA?

 WHAT AM I GOING TO LEARN?

 Krav Maga combines elements of Boxing, Judo, Karate, Muay Thai, Jiu-Jitsu and Aikido making it one of the first MMA systems to be created.
-Krav Maga, introduces a set of easy to assume techniques that can be acquired in a relatively short period of time regardless of age, size or gender.
-More importantly, Krav Maga incorporates techniques to improve confidence and mindset essential for self-defense.
+Krav Maga, introduces a set of easy to assume principles that can be acquired in a relatively short period of time regardless of age, size or gender.
+More importantly, Krav Maga incorporates techniques to instill the mindset essential for self-defense.
 You will learn how to effectively divert, disarm and disengage from various situations.
 Focus will also be given to the importance of time and awareness in emergency situations as a key to developing the necessary survival skills.
 This mindset taught in Krav Maga will help condition practitioners to respond with no hesitations to attacks in efforts to maximize their chances of prevailing unexpected assaults and reach safety.

 Krav Maga in Hebrew or "Contact Combat" in English is an Israeli Defensive System designed to provide empty-hand defensive tools to civilians, law enforcement, and military units.
 The system's main goal is to increase survivability skills against weapons and physical violence.
-Krav Maga has no rules and competitions and is not considered a martial art, but a "defensive system".